Guillemdb/FractalAI/README.md

 We are currently working in many improvements to the project, and we will welcome any contribution.

 - Making the repo more researcher friendly.

+- Writing a technical report on the inner workings of the algorithm.

 - Improve docstrings and code clarity.